Multiboxing/weMultibox/README.md

 # WoW-Community-Addon
-un-named Community Multiboxing Addon for World of Warcraft
+weMultibox, the Community Multiboxing Addon for World of Warcraft